dexterbrylle/dexterbrylle.github.io/_posts/2015-10-02-thank-you-wunderman.md

 THANK YOU _Clave_, _Miss Chay_, and _EJ_ for giving me the opportunities to grow and succeed!

-THANK YOU WUNDERFRIENDS FOR TWO YEARS OF FULL OF ADVENTURES, LAUGHTER, AND AWESOMENESS!
+THANK YOU WUNDERFRIENDS FOR TWO YEARS FULL OF ADVENTURES, LAUGHTER, AND AWESOMENESS!

 ![ZZZZ!](/assets/article_images/2015-10-02-thank-you-wunderman/thank-you-wunderman-2.jpg "")